Friday, December 6, 2019

-Personally, my success is defined in one simple action each morning; what’s yours?
-I’ll get into that later.
+For me, success is defined in one simple action each morning; what about you?
 The goal here is to bring an outside perspective of success into a world I once graded myself on daily.

 Acts of service is the transaction of servicing the heart.
-I define heart as the deep child like being within each of us often desiring comfort, care, stability, and structure.
-It’s what keeps the lights on inside otherwise we’re playing the game with our ego—the protector.
+I define heart as the deep child-like being within each of us, which often desires comfort, care, stability, and structure.
+It’s what keeps the lights on inside, otherwise we’re playing the game with our ego—the other part of our mind.

 Acts of service is the transactional gesture of satisfying your loved ones.
-Love, having its many layers is different for everyone.
-In case you’re confused with the act of giving a gift and words of affirmation, it differs in that the transaction must be specific to one’s self-fulfillment.
+Love, having its many layers, is different for everyone.
+In case you’re confused with the act of giving a gift and words of affirmation, it differs in that the transaction must be specific to one’s satisfaction, personal pursuit, or self-fulfillment.

-A gift might be deemed an act of service but if it doesn’t resonate with you the object isn’t fulfilling.
-Help with accomplishing a difficult task at work or at home, writing a letter of recommendation, or providing you with a tool to succeed is servicing for convenience.
-It differs from the other four in that it empowers your ability to prosper easier.
-It’s one of the more difficult love languages to comprehend in relationships – most of it’s contextual.
+A gift might be deemed an act of service, but if it doesn’t resonate with the receiver, the object isn’t fulfilling.
+Help with accomplishing a difficult task at work, home, writing a letter of recommendation, or providing you with a tool to succeed, is servicing the heart for convenience.
+This differs from the other four love languages in that it empowers your ability to prosper easier.
+It’s one of the more difficult love languages to comprehend in relationships because it’s predominantly situational.

-Words can transcribe to a service, but the essence is in transcendence, i.e., a life lesson, inspiration, or a motivating speech.
-In this case words of affirmation differ from acts of service by the speaker’s unsolicited approach
+Words can transcribe to a service, but the essence must be in transcendence, i.e., a life lesson, inspiration, or a motivating speech.
+In this case, words of affirmation differ from acts of service by a speaker’s unsolicited approach.

-Some people thrive off random compliments —I don’t but can depending on the situation.
+Some people thrive off random compliments or encouragement—I don’t, but can depending on context.

-Blindly projecting your own love language onto someone is the foundation of a dysfunctional relationship.
-I cannot stress how important context is.
+Projecting your love language onto someone is the essence of a dysfunctional relationship, and I cannot stress how important context is.
 It can confuse the way we express ourselves to each other.
-We can all appreciate each layer of love but ask yourself what most speaks to you at any given moment?
+We can all appreciate each layer of love, but ask yourself, what best speaks to you at any given moment?

 Every morning it starts with 11 deep breaths, stretching, and meditation.
-Without an order of such transactions how else would I serve myself to have successfully reached you?
+Without an order of such transactions, how else would I serve myself successfully to reach you?